Database Schema Migrations for Offline-First Web Applications

 Versioned Schema Evolution in Browser Storage

 Offline-first state persistence relies on deterministic versioning.
 Every time your application requests a database version higher than the one currently persisted, the browser initiates a structural upgrade sequence.
 This model exists to protect user data from partial writes or incompatible object shapes.
-Before attempting structural modifications, teams should internalize the foundational mechanics outlined in IndexedDB Architecture & Advanced Patterns, particularly how browser eviction policies and storage quotas interact with long-lived client databases.
+Before attempting structural modifications, teams should internalize the foundational mechanics outlined in the parent IndexedDB Architecture & Advanced Patterns guide, particularly how browser eviction policies and storage quotas interact with long-lived client databases.
 Migrations must be planned defensively, assuming users may open the application after skipping multiple releases or while operating in restricted network conditions.

 The onupgradeneeded Event Lifecycle